 What to do if you have a concern

 At TWS we conduct regular risk assessments to ensure the school site is safe and secure.
-Any concerns should be reported to the Designated Safeguarding Lead, Mrs L Murphy.
+Any concerns should be reported to the Designated Safeguarding Lead, Mr J. Brewster or a member of the Safeguarding Team:

 We see safeguarding as keeping our community safe from harm, abuse or injury.
 We take our duty of care very seriously and will consistently follow up any concern.